Helmuth Theodor Bossert: Early life

 Bossert was born in Landau, German Empire, on 11 September 1889.
-He was educated in history of art, history, archaeology and German studies at the universities of Heidelberg, Strasbourg, Munich and Freiburg im Breisgau.
-In 1913, he was awarded the title PhD by University of Freiburg with a thesis on "Der ehemalige Hochaltar in Unserer Lieben Frauen Pfarrkirche zu Sterzing in Tirol" ("The former high altar in the Parish of "Our Lady of Marsh" to Sterzing in Tyrol).
+He was educated in history of art, history, archaeology and German studies at Heidelberg University, the University of Strasbourg, the Ludwig-Maximilians-Universität München, and the University of Freiburg.
+In 1913, he was awarded the title PhD by University of Freiburg with a thesis on "Der ehemalige Hochaltar in Unserer Lieben Frauen Pfarrkirche zu Sterzing in Tirol" ("The former high altar in the Parish of "Our Lady of Marsh" to Sterzing in Tyrol").
 He began to work as an assistant at the Freiburg Library.

 Subsequently, he completed his military service in the German Army during World War I. After the World War, Bossert found a job at Ernst Wasmuth Publishing in Berlin, where he worked as lector and author in ethnology of diverse ethnic groups and times.
 He lost his job when the publishing company suffered from the 1929 Great Depression.
 He wrote critiques on the effects of World War I with his books Kamerad im Westen ("Comrade in the West") published in 1930, which became a bestseller, and Wehrlos hinter der Front ("Defenseless Behind the Front") in 1931.
 Between 1919 and 1934, Bossert authored around fifteen books on various topics from ancient Cretan civilisation to European folk art.

 Financially independent through the royalties from his books' sales, he devoted himself from 1930 on to the study of Hittite hieroglyphics.
 He soon became a notable expert in the translation of Cretan and Hittite pictographics.
 He was granted a study journey to Turkey by the Notgemeinschaft der Deutschen Wissenschaft (Emergency Association of German Science) in 1933.